chemiker/e.nigma-buttons/README.md

 ## License & copyright
 This project is released under the MIT license.
 It uses [Font Awesome](http://fontawesome.io) icons which is a project by Dave Gandy.
 Thanks for this Dave!
 Font Awesome fonts by Dave Gandy are released under [SIL OFL 1.1](http://scripts.sil.org/OFL).
 Font Awesome CSS files (shipped as part of this plugin's CSS file) by Dave Gandy are released under [MIT license](https://opensource.org/licenses/MIT).

 ## Development
 As the plugin this is real free software you are very welcome to fork this project and do whatever you want with it :)

 ### Requirements
-* npm
-* Bower
-* Compass
+* yarn

 ### Installation
-1. Download the zip archive or clone the repository
+1. Download the zip archive or clone the repository to your WordPress plugin directory
-2. move to the project containing folder and run `npm install gulp gulp-util gulp-concat gulp-compass gulp-watch gulp-uglify gulp-browserify gulp-rename`
-3. run `bower install`
+2. run `yarn install`
-4. run `gulp watch` to continiously watch the CSS files compile them if necessary
+4. run `yarn run gulp dev` to continuously watch the (CSS/PHP) files and compile them if necessary

+For distribution you can run `yarn run gulp make`.
+This will create a `dist/` folder ready for submission to the WordPress.org repository.